 1916: The First Hey Day

-- Hey Day began with the inauguration of a “Moving-Up Day”, modeled after a similar custom already established at Syracuse University.
+- Hey Day began as a distinct ceremony, a “Moving-Up Day”, modeled after a similar custom already established at Syracuse University and continuing the earlier Penn tradition started in 1889 as part of the senior Class Day.
 The name “Hey Day” was agreed on by a committee a few weeks later.

 - Program of Events:

 - 12:30 pm – Convocation of all classes in Weightman Hall